 In recent years, Capstan has entered the retrofit market place and the technology has been installed on many brands of sprayers at the dealer level.
 The hardware is identical to Case products, with some minor differences in how the software interacts with the rate controller.

 Since 2012, Case has offered an enhanced version called AIM Command Pro (Capstan calls their version Pinpoint).
 This system offers individual nozzle sectional control as well as turn compensation.
 In addition, the enhanced system offers individual nozzle diagnostics that provides operational details to the sprayer operator.

 In 2014, Raven introduced a system called the Hawkeye.
 Initially targeted at the retrofit market, the system uses an ISOBUS approach that works with the Viper 4 monitor.
 The electric solenoids are similar to those on the Capstan systems.
 The basic system (Hawkeye) features turn-compensation, but not individual nozzle sectional control.
 Section resolution is determined by the limits of the monitor, for example, 16 virtual sections on the Raven Viper 4.
 Hawkeye 2.0 HD, announced December, 2015, allows for individual nozzle on-off control.
-Hawkeye has been available as a factory option on New Holland (called IntelliSpray), Apache, and Case (AIM Command HD) sprayers since 2017.
+Hawkeye is available as a factory option on New Holland (called IntelliSpray), Apache, Rogator, Horsch Leeb, and Case (AIM Command HD) sprayers.